Metranohm/Connect-Four-Project/README.md

 ### Technologies used:
 JavaScript, HTML, CSS

-### Next Steps:
+### Iceboxes:
-Add scoreboard to count wins from multiple plays
+1. Add scoreboard to count wins from multiple plays
+2. Add dark more
+3. Add more sound effects
+4. Add computer opponent